Frequently Asked Questions

 Why should I outsource my billing to RUE?

 Rill Unique Enterprises (RUE) will reduce your overhead by eliminating the expenses you pay for billing, employee payroll, benefits, computer equipment and software updates, and billing maintenance and training.
 We will work directly with the insurance carriers to ensure payments are processed efficiently and correctly, maximizing reimbursements for your practice.

 How are claims and patient information sent to your office?

-You may choose to either; (1) fax new patient/client information and claims to us, 2) upload patient/client information and claims to our secure ShareFile database system online, or 3) send us patient/client information and claims via another secure email source.
+You may choose to either; (1) fax new patient/client information and claims to us, 2) upload patient/client information and claims to our secure ShareFile system online, or 3) send us patient/client information and claims via another secure email source.
 You may also prefer to send claims via regular mail or overnight to our PO Box on a regular schedule.
-Our billing software, Kareo, also has the capability of integrating to various EHR systems that can push thru patient/client information as well as claims information for us to then process.
+Our billing software, Kareo, also has the capability of integrating to various EHR systems that can push through patient/client information as well as claims information for us to then process.

 Can you handle clients outside of the state of Colorado?

 Yes we can!
-Since most transactions occur securely over fax, by computer via our secure ShareFile database system online and/or by e-mail (firstname.lastname@example.org), RUE can serve clients located anywhere is the U.S. Our toll free number is (800) 823-9086.
+Since most transactions occur securely over fax, by computer via our secure ShareFile system online and/or by e-mail (email@example.com), RUE can serve clients located anywhere is the U.S. Our toll free number is (800) 823-9086.
 You may also visit our contact us page to request someone to contact you directly.

 Do you send statements to our patients?

 Yes we may.
 We are able to send patient/client statements after you/we have received primary and secondary insurance payments and there is a remaining balance, or for claims that were justifiable denied for reimbursement.
 We will also follow up with patients/clients on outstanding balances less than 90 days, sending up to three statements out to the patient/client as reminders of a balance due to you.

 What happens after 90 days expires on a patient/client account balance?